 Last week many classrooms are participating in the hour of code.
 Even Kindergarten teachers are doing the hour of code!
 Exposing students to programming provides them not only with a valuable skill but enhances their critical thinking skills.
 There are many ways you can get your students started with programming.
 For younger students check out the hopscotch app for iOS.
 Scratch provides a drag and drop interface that allows students to develop quickly.
 Pencilcode.net is another drag and drop interface that is great for kids.
 For making Android apps with a drag and drop interface check out MIT App Inventor.
 Code.org gets older students into learning programming languages.

 I am taking a class this semester on mobile game design for education.
 At the beginning of the semester we had to describe the game we were going to make for our final project.
 I thought it would be nice to create something that went along with my dissertation topic.
 I am going to study the effect to student motivation when you add a progress bar and gamified levels to the progress report.
-So for my game I thought I would create a situation where students get homework, do the homework and level up in the class.
+Since it’s not like the games that pay instantly to cash app, for my game I thought I would create a situation where students get homework, do the homework and level up in the class.
 The goal to be a certain level before the end of the semester.
 After describing what I was going to do I thought I had no capability of doing something that advanced.
 I was thrilled to not only be able to make the game in a short period of time but to find that it was fairly easy!

 The platform for game design that my class used was GameSalad (http://gamesalad.com/).
 This platform does not require knowing code but rather works on a drag and drop interface.
 I was surprised how easy it was to create a game using this interface.

 One of the first practice games I made was a simple platformer game.
 Think Super Mario.
 Click Here for a tutorial by Jaime Cross on creating a platform game.